How to Apply for Live Literature Sessions

 Who can apply?

-Support is available to individuals and not-for profit organisations in every part of Scotland to host events or projects with authors.
+The panel carefully read and consider all applications.
+Where appropriate, the panel give feedback along with the award decision.
+Individuals and not-for profit organisations in every part of Scotland can apply for support to host events or projects with authors.
 These include:

 - Community groups

 - Organisations that work with adults and/or children with disabilities